Baby boomers are becoming entrepreneurs

-You get up every day and work your nine-to-five job because it's necessary for you to afford the basic life essentials.
+You get up every day and work your nine-to-five job because it’s necessary for you to afford basic essentials.
 Even if you enjoy it, is it your passion?
-If the answer's yes, consider yourself one of the lucky ones.
-People have a number of interests they are passionate about outside of their working lives, and many are turning these passions into side businesses.
+If the answer’s yes, consider yourself one of the lucky ones.
+People have a number of interests they are passionate about outside of their working lives.
+Many are turning these passions into side businesses.

 Jamie Coughlin, the director of New Venture Incubator Programs at Dartmouth, spoke with the news source about this trend.
-Ultimately, as Americans near retirement age they either feel that they don't have enough to stop working or their careers are missing something, so starting their own businesses feels natural.
+Americans near retirement age either feel that they don’t have enough to stop working or their careers are missing something.
+So, starting their own businesses feels natural.

 “The essence of retirement is changing,” Coughlin said.
 “There is a need for additional income, and that sector of the population has the time to think about how can they marry a passion or interest with a potential generation of even part-time income.”

-This is a great opportunity for you if you are looking to begin a new act in your career, but you must ensure you properly position your organization before you begin operating.
+This is a great opportunity for you if you are looking to begin a new act in your career.
+However, you must ensure you properly position your organization before you begin operating.
 Just like young entrepreneurs, you will need help incorporating your business if you want to ensure it succeeds.